ssciwr/sustainable_development_course/unit3/README.md

 In the design, consider that your team will also have contributions to the program.

-# 4. Live lesson
+# 4. Design your package
-We will meet on Thursday, March 2nd at 10 AM - 1:00 PM for the live lesson via the previous link.
+Get together with your teammates and design your package.
+Agree on who solves which task.
+Use GitHub issues to assign the tasks and keep track of the implementation.

-# 5. Asynchronous work in your team
+# 5. Synchronous and asynchronous work in your team
 Continue working on your module(s).
 Collaborate through GitHub, and use branches, pull request, and request reviews from your team members before merging any branches into main.